-But didn’t Ex-President Mahama vow not to restore the Nurses and Teachers Allowances?
+But didn’t ex-President Mahama vow not to restore the nurses and teachers allowances?

 Opinions of Friday, 21 August 2020

-I have been in puzzled countenance ever since I read that former President Mahama has gone back on his word and promised to stay away from the restored Nurses and Teachers Allowances he deliberately cancelled in somewhere 2015 and only for the incumbent president, Akufo-Addo to restore on assumption of power in 2017.
+I have been in puzzled countenance ever since I read that former President John Dramani Mahama has gone back on his word and promised to stay away from the restored Nurses and Teachers Allowances he deliberately cancelled in somewhere 2015 and only for the incumbent president, Nana Addo Dankwa Akufo-Addo to restore on assumption of power in 2017.

 Apparently, some well-meaning Ghanaians, rightly so, have condemned and challenged former President Mahama and his brassbound supporters to cease the needless political rhetoric and the seeming bickering and instead come up with alternative policies and programmes to counter Akufo-Addo’s numerous, albeit well-received poverty interventions such as the Free SHS, One District One Factory, One million per Constituency, One Village One Dam, Planting for Food and Jobs, Planting for Export and Rural Development, Rearing for Food and Jobs, National Builders Corp (NABCO), among others.

-Let us, therefore, extend our absolute respect to all the patriotic Ghanaians for urging the former president to come up with credible electioneering campaign message and put a stop to the needless criticisms.
+Let us, therefore, extend our absolute respect to all the patriotic Ghanaians for urging the former president to come up with credible electioneering campaign messages and put a stop to the needless criticisms.

 Although former President Mahama hasn’t officially come up with 2020 electioneering campaign message, upon a critical assessment of his numerous pronouncements, we can invariably glean a cornucopia of feasible messages.